chenxingqiang/secret-learn/doc/about.rst

-                  Vlad Niculae and Peter Prettenhofer and Alexandre Gramfort and Jaques Grobler and Robert Layton and Jake VanderPlas and Arnaud Joly and Brian Holt and Ga{\"{e}}l Varoquaux}, title     = {{API} design for machine learning software: experiences from the jax-sklearn project},
+                  Vlad Niculae and Peter Prettenhofer and Alexandre Gramfort and Jaques Grobler and Robert Layton and Jake VanderPlas and Arnaud Joly and Brian Holt and Ga{\"{e}}l Varoquaux}, title     = {{API} design for machine learning software: experiences from the secret-learn project},
     booktitle = {ECML PKDD Workshop: Languages for Data Mining and Machine Learning}, year      = {2013},